marcusrossel/marcusrossel.github.io/_posts/2019-09-22-kaleidoscope-1.md

 ---
-title: "Implementing LLVM's Kaleidoscope in Swift - Part 1"
+title: "LLVM's Kaleidoscope in Swift - Part 1: Lexer"
 ---

 As we saw in the last post, our compiler frontend will be split into a lexer, parser and IR generator.
 This post will deal with the lexer.